LSB: Local Self-Balancing MCMC in Discrete Spaces: Related Work

 \textbf{Sampling in the discrete domain}.
 Less efforts have been devoted to devise sampling strategies for a purely discrete domain.
-Most of the works consider problem relaxations by embedding the discrete domain into a continuous one, applying existing strategies like Hamiltonian Monte Carlo~\citep{zhang2012continuous,pakman2013auxiliary,afshar2015reflection,dinh2017probabilistic,nishimura2020discontinuous} on it and then moving back to the original domain.
-These strategies are suboptimal, either because they consider limited settings, where the target distribution has specific analytic forms~\citep{zhang2012continuous}, or because they make strong assumptions on the properties of the embeddings, thus not preserving the topological properties of the discrete domain~\citep{pakman2013auxiliary,afshar2015reflection,dinh2017probabilistic,nishimura2020discontinuous}.\footnote{For example by considering transformations that are bijective and/or by proposing transformations which allow to tractably compute the marginal distribution on the continuous domain.}.
-The work in~\citep{zanella2020informed} provides an extensive experimental comparison between several discrete sampling strategies, including the ones based on embeddings, based on stochastic local search~\citep{hans2007shotgun} and the Hamming ball sampler~\citep{titsias2017hamming}, which can be regarded as a more efficient version of block Gibbs sampling.
-Notably, the sampling strategy based on locally informed proposals and balancing functions proposed in~\citep{zanella2020informed} can be considered as the current state of the art for discrete MCMC.
+Most of the works consider problem relaxations by embedding the discrete domain into a continuous one, applying existing strategies like Hamiltonian Monte Carlo~\cite{zhang2012continuous,pakman2013auxiliary,afshar2015reflection,dinh2017probabilistic,nishimura2020discontinuous} on it and then moving back to the original domain.
+These strategies are suboptimal, either because they consider limited settings, where the target distribution has specific analytic forms~\cite{zhang2012continuous}, or because they make strong assumptions on the properties of the embeddings, thus not preserving the topological properties of the discrete domain~\cite{pakman2013auxiliary,afshar2015reflection,dinh2017probabilistic,nishimura2020discontinuous}.\footnote{For example by considering transformations that are bijective and/or by proposing transformations which allow to tractably compute the marginal distribution on the continuous domain.}.
+The work in~\cite{zanella2020informed} provides an extensive experimental comparison between several discrete sampling strategies, including the ones based on embeddings, based on stochastic local search~\cite{hans2007shotgun} and the Hamming ball sampler~\cite{titsias2017hamming}, which can be regarded as a more efficient version of block Gibbs sampling.
+Notably, the sampling strategy based on locally informed proposals and balancing functions proposed in~\cite{zanella2020informed} can be considered as the current state of the art for discrete MCMC.
 Our work builds and extends upon this sampler by integrating it with a machine learning strategy.
-To the best of our knowledge, this is the first attempt to consider the integration of machine learning and MCMC in the discrete setting.